yashevde/BI_Project/README.md

 * transaction success is not positively correlated with defaulting -- **resolved by better understanding the parsing with a word cloud**

+* branch features are quite strongly negatively correlated with status.
+MPESA is a better financial feature so far.

 **Hypotheses:**

 * potential positively correlated variables to repayment: